waku-org/waku.org/root-pages/terms.md

 # Terms of Use

-These terms and conditions ('**Website Terms of Use**') are entered into by you and us, and they govern your access and use of the Website, including any content and functionality contained in the Website.
+These website terms of use ('**Website Terms of Use**') are entered into by you and us, and they govern your access and use of this Website, including any content and functionality contained in the Website.

 It is your responsibility to read the Website Terms of Use carefully before your use of the Website and your use of the Website means you have agreed to be bound and comply with these Website Terms of Use.

 If you do not agree with these Website Terms of Use, you must not access or use the Website.

+### Who we are

+For the purposes of these Website Terms of Use, the relevant entity is the Logos Collective Association, which has its registered office in Zug and its legal domicile address at:

+Logos Collective Association

+c/o PST Consulting GmbH
+Baarerstrasse 10
+6300 Zug
+Switzerland

+Whenever we refer to “Logos”, “we”, “us” or any other similar references, we are referring to the Logos Collective Association.

 ### Disclaimers